sigmdel/supermini_esp32c3_sketches/README.md

 This project is basically the same as **06_ble_led** in [xiao_esp32c3_sketches](https://github.com/sigmdel/xiao_esp32c3_sketches).
 Contrary what is stated in the documentation for that previous version, the project can be compiled in the Arduino IDE.
 It's definitely not properly set up for that.
 The `ble_led.ino` file has details on how to do it.

+### 08_ble_led2

+This project is similar to the previous one except for the use of the BLE library instead of the ArduinoBLE library.
+The [BLE library](https://github.com/espressif/arduino-esp32/tree/master/libraries/BLE) included in the ESP32 core for Arduino was the creation of [Neil Kolban](https://github.com/nkolban/ESP32_BLE_Arduino).
+This makes it possible to set the BLE power level.
+Unlike setting Wi-Fi TX (transmit) power, setting the BLE power level did not result in obvious improvements in Bluetooth connectivity.
+Only BLE power type `ESP_BLE_PWR_TYPE_DEFAULT` with power levels  -21dbm, -15dbm, -9dbm, -3dbm, +3dbm + 9dbm, +15dbm and +21dbm, were tested.
+BLE power settings are more complex than Wi-Fi transmit power settings, so there may be something to gain in investigating this further.

+Perhaps this test was done incorrectly.
+Any help on this subject would be appreciated.

 ## 5. Licence